dynamsoft-docs/barcode-reader-docs/parameters/reference/head-module-ratio.md

 # HeadModuleRatio

-`HeadModuleRatio` is a parameter to specify the module count and module size ratio of the barcode head section.
+`HeadModuleRatio` defines the module count and module size ratio of the barcode head section.
 By default, there is no restriction on the head module count or module size ratio.

 | Value Type | Value Range | Default Value | Template Structure Type |
 | ---------- | ----------- | ------------- | ----------------------- |